Pedro Espada Jr.: Indictment, demotion, conviction, and aftermath

 On December 14, 2010, Espada and his son, Pedro Gautier Espada, were indicted on six federal counts of embezzlement and theft.
 The indictment was by U.S. Attorney Loretta E. Lynch, and also announced by New York State Attorney General and Governor-elect Andrew Cuomo.
 According to Cuomo, the Espadas embezzled public money for personal use, including purchases of food, Broadway show tickets, and a down payment for a Bentley car.
 They faced up to 55 years in prison if convicted of all charges.

 The same day Espada was indicted, he was stripped of his title and position as Senate Majority Leader.
 He left office in January 2011.

 On May 14, 2012, after 11 days of deliberation, a federal jury found Espada guilty of embezzling money from federally funded healthcare clinics.
 Espada was sentenced to five years in prison.

-Espada served his prison sentence in the Metropolitan Detention Center in Brooklyn, New York, and complained about the conditions at the facility while incarcerated.
+Espada served his prison sentence in the Metropolitan Detention Center in Brooklyn, New York.
+While incarcerated, he complained about the conditions at the facility.
 Espada's prisoner number was 78764-053 and he was released on October 30, 2017.